 - Labels. - Size effect.
-The higher the weight of an item, the larger the font size that is used to display the item's label in the main panel.
-The Size effect slider determines the strength of this effect. - Max. length.
+The higher the weight of an item, the larger the size of the font that is used to display the item's label in the main panel.
+The Size effect slider determines the strength of this effect.

+- Max. length.
 This text box determines the maximum length of a label displayed in the main panel.
 If the length of a label exceeds the maximum length, the last part of the label is not displayed. - No overlap.
 This check box determines whether labels are allowed to overlap each other in the main panel.
 If overlapping labels are not allowed, it depends on items' weights which labels are displayed and which are not. - Blurred background.
 This check box determines whether a so-called blurred background is used in the main panel.
 Using a blurred background, labels that are not displayed in the ordinary way (due to overlap with other labels) are displayed in a blurred way.
 The Blurred background check box has an effect only if the No overlap check box is checked. - Gradual appearance.
 This check box determines whether in the main panel labels appear gradually or instantaneously when one zooms in.
 The Gradual appearance check box has an effect only if the No overlap check box is checked. - Optimized screenshots.
 This check box determines whether the number of labels visible in a screenshot of the main panel is optimized.
 Optimization of the number of labels visible in a screenshot means that some labels not visible in the main panel itself may be visible in a screenshot of the main panel.
 The Optimized screenshots check box has an effect only if the No overlap check box is checked. - Lines. - Number of lines.
-If a network file has been loaded, lines can be displayed in the main panel (i.e., in the label view and the scatter view).
+If the adjacency matrix of a network is available, lines can be displayed in the label view and the scatter view of the main panel.
 Lines can be displayed between any pair of items with a non-zero link strength.
 The Number of lines text box determines the maximum number of lines to be displayed.
-If the number of links with a non-zero strength exceeds the maximum number of lines to be displayed, lines are displayed only for the strongest links.
+If the number of links with a non-zero strength exceeds the maximum number of lines to be displayed lines are displayed only for the strongest links. - Use normalization.

-• Use normalization.
 This check box determines whether lines are displayed based on normalized or unnormalized link strengths.
-In most cases, the use of unnormalized link strengths yields more satisfactory results.
+In general, the use of unnormalized link strengths yields more satisfactory results. - Visualization. - Label view.
+Use this drop down list to choose the visualization used in the label view.
+There are three options.
+If the Show labels only option is chosen, items are indicated only by their label.
+If the Show labels and circles option is chosen, items are indicated both by their label and by a circle.
+If the Show labels and frames option is chosen, items are indicated by their label displayed within a frame.